mreferre/devnull/templates/project-harbor/4/README.md

 If you opt in for the basic model there is no storage prerequisite and you can use the `local` volume driver.
 All volumes will be created locally and transparently on the host with the `harbor-host` label.

 If you opt in for the advanced model you have to configure a volume driver that supports sharing among containers (this catalog entry has been tested with `rancher-nfs` which needs to be activated separately and prior to launch the advanced deployment model).

+You can use a volume driver that supports sharing among containers when deploying with the basic model but it is not required.

 ### Network pre-requisites ###